-Tring Park continues to welcome applications for September 2020 and we are running online auditions.
-We are taking applications for September 2021 and information regarding October Open Days and auditions will be issued as soon as we can.
+Tring Park continues to welcome applications for day pupils for September 2020, for a very limited number of places, and enquiries should be directed to firstname.lastname@example.org.
+We are taking applications for September 2021 and information regarding autumn Open Days and auditions will be issued as soon as we can.

 Further updates on the school's response to the changing coronavirus situation will be communicated to parents and guardians via the Parent Portal or by email from the Principal.